kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // sidecar once access has been successfully granted.
     AccountID string

+    // Parameters holds a copy of the BucketAccessClass opaque parameters at the time of
+    // BucketAccess provisioning.
+These parameters are kept to ensure the BucketAccess can be
+    // modified/deleted even after BucketAccessClass mutation/deletion.
+    Parameters map[string]string

+    // ^^^ TODO: new in v1alpha2, discuss

     // ErrorMessage is the most recent error message.
 This cleared when provisioning is successful.
     ErrorMessage string
   }
 ```

-BucketAccessClass can be used to specify a authorization mechanism.
-It can be one of
-- KEY  (**default**)
-- IAM

-The KEY based mechanism is where access and secret keys are generated to be provided to pods.
-IAM
-style is where pods are implicitly granted access to buckets by means of a metadata service.
-IAM
-style access provides greater control for the infra/cluster administrator to rotate secret tokens,
-revoke access, change authorizations etc., which makes it more secure.

-The `credentialsSecretName` is the name of the secret that COSI will generate containing credentials to access the bucket.
-The same secret name has to be set in the podSpec as well as the projected secret volumes.
+The `credentialsSecretName` is the name of the Kubernetes Secret that COSI will generate containing endpoint, credentials, and other information needed to access the OSP bucket.
+The same Secret can be referenced by Pods to access the OSP bucket.

 In case of IAM style authentication, along with the `credentialsSecretName`, `serviceAccountName` field must also be specified.
-This will map the specified serviceaccount to the appropriate service account in the OSP.
+This will map the specified ServiceAccount to the appropriate service account in the OSP.

 #### BucketAccessClass